-Dublin is a famous destination for nightime revelry and good food and drink is vital to this reputation.
-The dining scene in Dublin is booming and has improved considerably over the past few years.
-Much like other international cuisine hot-spots, good food in Dublin can be pricey.
-For the foodies with deep pockets there are many impressive high-end restaurants; for those travelling on a budget there is lots of less formal dining in charming eateries and traditional pubs.
-All varieties of international cuisine are available in the city but be sure to sample the good old home-cooked Irish fare as well.
+Dublin is a famous destination for nightime revelry, and good food and drink are vital to this reputation.
+Dublin's dining scene is booming and has improved considerably over the past few years.
+Much like other international cuisine hot-spots, the city's best culinary experiences can be pricey.
+Foodies with deep pockets will find many impressive high-end restaurants.
+For those travelling on a budget, charming eateries and traditional pubs are tremendous options.
+All varieties of international cuisine are available in the city but visitors must sample the good old home-cooked Irish fare as well.

-Irish cuisine consists of simple meat dishes, usually paired with boiled root vegetables such as turnip, carrot, parsnip and an Irish favourite, potatoes.
+Irish cuisine consists of simple meat dishes, usually paired with boiled root vegetables such as turnips, carrots, parsnips and an Irish favourite, potatoes.
 Other popular dishes include mutton and beef stews, often cooked with Guinness, as well as tripe, meat and blood puddings, and sausages.
-A new trend in Celtic cuisine, known as 'modern Irish' has become increasingly popular and can be described as French cuisine infused with the natural flavours of the Irish countryside and coastal waters.
+A new trend in Celtic cuisine, known as 'modern Irish', has become increasingly popular and can be described as French cuisine infused with the natural flavours of the Irish countryside and coastal waters.

 The cobblestone streets of the Temple Bar district, as well as the Trinity College area, offer a wonderful and eclectic selection of eateries where visitors can whet their appetites.

-Renowned for its traditional music ballad sessions, this 16th century tavern, complete with blazing fires, original stone walls and gas lights, features a wonderful restaurant upstairs.
+This 16th century tavern is renowned for its traditional music ballad sessions.
+The building, complete with blazing fires, original stone walls and gas lights, features a wonderful restaurant upstairs.
 The menu changes on a seasonal basis but features such culinary delights as crepes fruits de mer (seafood crepes), roast duckling with ginger and pineapple, or spinach and ricotta tortellini.
 After the meal, guests can enjoy the live entertainment downstairs in the form of some traditional Irish music.
-Open for dinner Monday to Saturday from 7pm to 11pm.
 Bookings are recommended and credit cards accepted.

 Address: Abbey St., Howth, Northern Suburbs

-The iconic Café Mao has been a firm favourite with Dubliners since its opening a few years back and is frequented by anyone who's in the mood for a little Asian flair.
-The exposed kitchen lines an entire wall, and the rest of the space is wide open which makes this an excellent environment for people watchers.
 The menu comprises everyone's favourite Asian dishes, such as Thai fish cakes, nasi goreng, chicken hoisin and salmon ramen, to name a few.
 Everything on the menu is delicious and it is hard to go wrong when dining here.
-Open daily for lunch and dinner.
-Reservations recommended.
+It's open daily for lunch and dinner, and reservations recommended.

 Address: 2 - 3 Chatham Row